hsavit1/hsavit1.github.io/Index.md

 title:  "Index"
 ---

 Here you can find a bunch of links to really cool places on the internet.
-I GUARENTEE you will walk away smarter than before!
+I GUARANTEE you will walk away smarter than before!

 #**Swift**
 - Posts